mkoskim/mawejs/README.md

-# mawe
+# mawe.web

-This is my moe (My/Markus Own Editor) implemented as a web application.
-The project is now renamed as mawe, lets say it is acronym from My/Markus Advanced Web/Writer's Editor.
+This is my mawe (My/Markus Advanced Writer's Editor) implemented as a web application.
 The project is in very early state, I have just started to sketch it.

 **Motivation**

-Even that moe is still usable story editor - and still in my everyday use - there are certain problems with it that I would like to address in this version.
+There are certain things I would like to address in this version.

 First, the old editor is written with Python + GTK, and thus it mainly works off the shelf only in Linux machines.
 At the time it was written, it was still huge improvement compared to software written in C++ or similar, which would need porting and compiling them to all supported platforms.